Civil War: Front Line: Plot summary

 Iron Man shows his support for the Superhuman Registration Act by agreeing to be interviewed by Ben Urich, while making the proposal for Sally Floyd to investigate the anti-registration faction, right after she has an awkward interview with Spider-Man.

 Afterwards, Peter Parker reveals his identity as Spider-Man on a press conference.

-Sally meets a group of unregistered heroes at a warehouse.
+Floyd meets a group of unregistered heroes at a warehouse.
 They all wonder at the reasons for being persecuted.
 Later, Thunderclap is battling Bantam, the latter being pro-registration and determined to bring Thunderclap in.
-Bantam is knocked into a gas tank and killed in the following explosion, leaving a shocked Thunderclap behind.
+Bantam is knocked into a gas tank and killed in the following explosion.
 She-Hulk tries to help Robbie Baldwin aka Speedball negotiate a deal to get him out of jail.
-Robbie doesn't want to formally admit fault in any way.
+Baldwin does not want to formally admit fault in any way.
 Meanwhile, a pet store owner is revealed to be a member of an Atlantean sleeper cell.

-Sally Floyd meets the unregistered heroes again, but their meeting is cut short when Iron Man and his troops storm in to apprehend the heroes.
-Sally manages to get away before being seen.
-Meanwhile, Ben Urich is following a lead which turns out to be trap set by the Green Goblin, Norman Osborn, who threatens him.
-Robbie Baldwin is attacked in prison, which causes his dormant powers to restart.
+Floyd meets the unregistered heroes again, but their meeting is cut short when Iron Man and his troops storm in to apprehend the heroes.
+Floyd manages to get away before being seen.
+Meanwhile, Urich is following a lead which turns out to be trap set by Norman Osborn, who threatens him.
+Baldwin is attacked in prison, which causes his dormant powers to reactivate.
 He is then visited by his mother, who cuts all ties with him.

-Ben Urich investigates the Green Goblin, who should be in prison.
-Meanwhile, Speedball is transferred to "Negative Zone Prison Alpha" along with other unregistered heroes and villains.

-Ben Urich is quitting his job at the Daily Bugle, after his encounter with the Green Goblin is doubted.
+Urich intends to quit his job at the Daily Bugle after his encounter with Osborn is doubted.
 He agrees to do one last assignment, accompanying the pro-reg heroes to a fight against Captain America's anti-registration group.
-Ben is shocked when Thor (actually a cloned cyborg version created by the pro-registration faction) kills Goliath, and is further disturbed by the use of super villains in the conflict.
-Speedball agrees to speak at a public hearing, but is shot by a man in the crowd.
-The Atlantean sleeper agent meets up with several armed comrades, but doesn't noticed he is trailed by Wonder Man.
+Urich is shocked when Ragnarok kills Goliath, and is further disturbed by the use of super villains in the conflict.
+Baldwin agrees to speak at a public hearing, but is shot by a man in the crowd.
+The Atlantean sleeper agent meets up with several armed comrades, but does not noticed he is trailed by Wonder Man.